dsa-ou/m269-installer/README.md

 7. Go back to step 3 if there are still disallowed constructs in your code.

 ### 4.1 In Unix
-If you're using Linux or macOS:
+If you're using Linux or macOS, then the `nb` command runs Jupyter in the background, which means you can still use the same terminal for other commands.

 1. Go back to the terminal in which you entered `m269-23j` and `nb`.
 2. Proceed from step 2 of the VCE instructions.

 ### 4.2 In Windows
+In Windows, the PowerShell where you entered `nb` is running Jupyter, so you need to check the TMA in a different PowerShell.

 1. Open a new PowerShell.
-2. Go to your M269 folder, e.g. with `cd ~\OU\M269-23j`
+2. Enter ` m269-23j` to go to your m269 folder and activate the M269 software.
-3. Activate the M269 software: `~\venvs\m269-23j\Scripts\Activate.ps1`
-4. Enter _one_ of the following, depending on which TMA you're checking:
+3. Enter _one_ of the following, depending on which TMA you're checking:
-   - `python allowed.py -u 10 TMA01/23J_TMA01.ipynb`
+   - `allowed -u 10 TMA01/23J_TMA01.ipynb`
-   - `python allowed.py -u 20 TMA02/23J_TMA02.ipynb`
+   - `allowed -u 20 TMA02/23J_TMA02.ipynb`
-   - `python allowed.py TMA03/23J_TMA03.ipynb`
+   - `allowed TMA03/23J_TMA03.ipynb`
-5. If disallowed constructs are listed, proceed from step 3 of the VCE instructions.
+4. If disallowed constructs are listed, proceed from step 3 of the VCE instructions.

 In Windows, the checker won't detect if you're calling a disallowed method on a list or some other object.
 (You may have noticed that the `-m` flag isn't used in Windows.)